brandur/sorg/content/drafts/postgres-reads.md

 users get rides with pilots wearing jetpacks; a vast improvement over the everyday banality of a car.

-_Scalable Rocket Rides_ has an API process that writes to a Postgres database.
+_Scalable Rocket Rides_ has an `api` process that writes to a Postgres database.
 It's configured with a number of read replicas that receive changes with the WAL.
 When performing a read, it tries to route it to one of a random replica that's sufficiently caught up to fulfill the operation for a particular user.

 We'll be using the Sequel gem, which can be configured with a primary and any number of different replicas which are